Berkeley-CS61B/skeleton-sp16/proj0/spec/proj0.md

 Before proceeding, make sure you have completed [lab1](http://cs61b.ug/sp16/materials/lab/lab1/lab1.html), and if you are working on your own computer, that you have completed [lab1b](http://cs61b.ug/sp16/materials/lab/lab1b/lab1b.html) to set up your computer.

 To do this, head to the folder containing your copy of your repository.
 For example, if your login is 'agz', then head to the 'agz' folder (or any subdirectory).
+If you're working with a partner, you should instead clone your partner repository, e.g. `git clone https://github.com/Berkeley-CS61B/proj0-bqd-aba`

+If you're working solo, you should now be in your personal repo folder, e.g. `agz`.
+If you're working with a partner, your computers should both be in the `bqd-aba` folder that was created when you cloned the repo.

-Now make sure you have the latest copy of the skeleton files with by using `git pull skeleton master`.
-Since you already have a copy of the repository you're pulling, this will cause a merge (as described in the lab guide).
+Now we'll make sure you have the latest copy of the skeleton files with by using `git pull skeleton master`.
+If the folder you're pulling into already has an older copy of the skeleton repo (from lab 1, for example), this will cause a so-called `merge` (see git guide for more details if you want).
 A text editor will automatically open asking you to provide a message on why you are merging.

 Depending on what computer you're using, you will possibly yourself in one of two obtuse text editors:
   - vim